 Even if you don't have time to arrange for a full field trip, you can always have your students make cards.
-Drop off the cards at the front desk of your local assisted living or Veterans Center to be handed out to veterans.
+Drop off the cards at the front desk of your local assisted living or Veterans Center or send them with the Honor Flight to be handed out to veterans.
 You can also have students work together in groups to make large posters to be hung and displayed at a local assisted living or Veterans Center.

 To save you time, I've created a set of Free Thank You Cards that you can download and print.
 Print double-sided (flip on the short side) to create a foldable card.
-I've included both double lines and single lines to better meet the needs of your students.
+I've included double and single-line options to meet the needs of your students.
 You can download the free cards here: Free Veterans Day Thank You Cards

-If you are looking for additional activities, check out this Veterans Day Unit.
-This resource includes an overview of the 5 branches of military, engaging center activities, worksheets, song, and more!
+If you are looking for additional activities, check out my Veterans Day Unit.
+This resource includes an overview of the 5 branches of the military, engaging literacy center activities, worksheets, writing activities, and more.

 Check out the resources mentioned in this post here: